IstaqueF/PowerBI_DataAnalysis_Ecommerce/README.md

 By further looking into it we can see the majority of losses are coming from Electronic games and phones.
 Since of these sub-categories are luxurious goods the price tends to be volatile and many times sellers are forced to sell them at a discounted price in case of the arrival of new products as the demand falls sharply.
 ![image](https://user-images.githubusercontent.com/124199213/230793995-7d32730a-c9e9-4618-bad3-0983fc737240.png)

-• Furniture: Only in December it had significant losses
+• Furniture: During October and December it had significant losses

 ![image](https://user-images.githubusercontent.com/124199213/230799493-67f6ae9f-ce3f-4232-a685-3ecddd0c795c.png)